mathewcst/site/docs/en/README.md

 [Qranio](https://www.qranio.com/), [BRMedia Group](https://br-mediagroup.com/), [Pagar.me](https://pagar.me/) e [Digital House Brasil](https://br.digitalhouse.com/)]

 ## Personal Projects
-As the majority of my time, today, is to work as freelancer, I also do some side projects in-between jobs.
+As the majority of my time today, is to work as freelancer, I also do some side projects in-between jobs.
 This very site is one of them, build with [VuePress](https://v0.vuepress.vuejs.org/) :heart:.

 Another project is called LoDuo, a tool to help :video_game: League of Legends Players find better partners (duos) for better matchs.
 I can't share it (yet) but soon enough I'll post a link here.